rdiez/Tools/OpenVPN/README.txt

       allowed-clients.txt
       tls-verify-script.pl

     And make sure they are owned (or at least readable) by that user.
-The Perl script needs to be executable: cd /openvpn-client-whitelist
+    The Perl script needs to be executable by that user.
+    The following commands set tight permissions for those files: cd /openvpn-client-whitelist
       sudo chown openvpn-unpriviledged-user:openvpn-unpriviledged-user  .
       sudo chmod ug=rx,o-rwx  .
       sudo chown openvpn-unpriviledged-user:openvpn-unpriviledged-user  allowed-clients.txt  tls-verify-script.pl
       sudo chmod ug=r,o-rwx   allowed-clients.txt
       sudo chmod ug=rx,o-rwx  tls-verify-script.pl

+    When editing allowed-clients.txt, depending on how you edit it, you may have to temporarily enable its write permission.
+    But it is best to leave the file read-only when the service is operating.

+    You can test scritp tls-verify-script.pl now:

+      sudo --user=openvpn-unpriviledged-user /bin/bash
+      cd /openvpn-client-whitelist
+      ./tls-verify-script.pl allowed-clients.txt 0 CN=test

+      You should see an error message like this:
+        Client with common name "test" was not found in the allowed clients list.
+      Anything else is an indication of a problem that needs to be fixed.

   - Configure the openvpn-server systemd service.